aeaidev/bpfagent/SCA_DATA_FLOW.md

 For each tracked socket hop, the program:
 1. Reads the **Protocol field** from the NNG packet payload (offset 9 in the SPF header)
-2. Uses this Protocol value as the key for timestamp tracking
+2. Uses a combined key of **hop index + Protocol** for timestamp tracking
-3. When the sending process sends TO the socket: stores timestamp with Protocol as key
+3. When the sending process sends TO the socket: stores timestamp with `(hop_index << 32) | Protocol` as key
-4. When the receiving process sends FROM that socket: looks up timestamp with Protocol as key
+4. When the receiving process sends FROM that socket: looks up the timestamp with the same key
 5. Calculates latency as: `current_timestamp - stored_timestamp`

 #### Socket Hops Configuration